abekek/abekek.github.io-old/src/pages/s_books.md

 3. Do No Harm - Henry Marsh
 4. Everything is f*cked - Mark Manson
 5. How to Not Die Alone - Logan Ury
+6. The Dream of a Ridiculous Man - Fyodor Dostoyevsky
+7. 101 Crucial Lessons They Don't Teach You in Business School - Chris Haroun

 ### Books I read in 2021